UCL/simstock/docs/source/installation.rst

 SimStock requires an EnergyPlus 8.9 IDD file (typically called ``Energy+.idd``).
 When creating a ``SimstockDataframe``, SimStock first looks for a user-specified IDD location.
-User can specify the location of their IDD file either by seeting it with an environment variable:
+Users can specify the location of their IDD file either by setting it with an environment variable:

 .. code-block:: bash